Over and Under the Hill...another chance to walk & boat!

-Leaving from outside the Museum at Stoke Bruerne at 9.30am on Sunday 22nd May, ‘Over and Under the Hill’ is an exciting heritage boat and walk event.
-Join a boat trip through the tunnel on trip boat NB Charlie with a commentary about the construction of the nearly two mile long 200 year old canal tunnel, enjoy refreshments whilst viewing the murals at Blisworth Tunnel Hut, then walk back over the top of Blisworth Hill to Stoke Bruerne with walks guides who will point out features of interest relating to the canal and its construction along the way.
+Leaving from outside the Museum at Stoke Bruerne at 5pm on Saturday 23rd July, ‘Over and Under the Hill’ is an exciting heritage boat and walk event.
+Join a boat trip through the tunnel on trip boat NB Charlie with a commentary about the construction of the nearly two mile long 200 year old canal tunnel, then walk back over the top of Blisworth Hill to Stoke Bruerne with walks guides who will point out features of interest relating to the canal and its construction along the way.
 Suitable clothing and stout footwear are recommended.
-The cost of the event is £6, £4 for children and advance booking is required via Stoke Bruerne Canal Museum, telephone 01604 862229 or email firstname.lastname@example.org as capacity on NB Charlie is limited.
+The cost of the event is £6 for adults, £4 for children (Parking £3.50) and advance booking is required via Stoke Bruerne Canal Museum, telephone 01604 862229 or email firstname.lastname@example.org as capacity on NB Charlie is limited.

-The boat and walk is being organised by Stoke Bruerne Canal Partnership in conjunction with Stoke Bruerne Boat Company and neighbouring Blisworth Canal Partnership, who, as well as providing the refreshments, will be running subsidised trips for Blisworth community organisations in the opposite direction, as part of their pledge to connect people with Blisworth Tunnel and the local canal.
+The boat and walk is being organised by Stoke Bruerne Canal Partnership in conjunction with Stoke Bruerne Boat Company and neighbouring Blisworth Canal Partnership, who, will be running subsidised trips for Blisworth community organisations in the opposite direction, as part of their pledge to connect people with Blisworth Tunnel and the local canal.
 More information on Blisworth’s activities can be found at their website www.blisworthcanalpartnership.org

 Meetings of the Stoke Bruerne Canal Partnership are normally held on the 2nd Monday of the Month at 09.30 in the Learning Centre to the rear of the Canal Museum, Stoke Bruerne.
 Members of the public are welcome to attend as observers.